Your Personal Identity (ID)

 When it comes to other, less important sites though, it may well be a good idea to use ID that is not real.
 In fact, the less accurate personal ID you have online, the safer you and your ID will be, especially if there should be a website data breach - and these are fairly commmon nowadays!
 Here, we're talking about minor, less important websites, like (possibly) social media, advertising sites (providing you don't need to pay via your financial accounts), local community sites, forums, chat rooms, etc. - those that generally only ask for a name and password - provided that is, they don't need to link to your 'real' accounts (as with Amazon, eBay, etc.).
 So, if you don't need to, don't use your REAL name etc, just make something up!
 Nobody will know, other than yourself!

-Also, on these sites,
+Also, on these sites, don't

 use your real birth date, or even your real post code if you can get away with it!
 Make up a second 'official' bithday, like the queen had, and use this.
 This is really important, as these are two of the main questions banks etc. will ask for as part of their security questions, so you don't want them all over the web, where they can easily be found by criminals.
 Well-meaning friends and family often wish you 'happy birthday' on social media (Facebook etc.), but this is not a good idea.
 Any criminal worth his/her salt will soon be able to work out your DOB, especially if you have photos online (and who doesn't!).
-So, if you can, ask them
+So, if you can, ask them not

 to do this!
 For a post code, see if you can use an old one, if you used to live elsewhere fairly local.
-Do make a note of this somewhere though (but
+Do make a note of this somewhere though (but not

 on your device), as these things are so easy to forget!
 You can usually easily reset a password, but security questions are not so easy to reset or change!

-Now obviously, We're not suggesting that you make up or use a completely fake ID and use it for everything, that would not be legal and in any case, for most services etc. you need and want them to be in your name,
+Now obviously, We're not suggesting that you make up or use a completely fake ID and use it for everything, that would not be legal and in any case, for most services etc. you need and want them to be in your name, not

 somebody else's, but if used intelligently, for the right sort of accounts, (gumtree, freecycle, forums, etc.), this can make your actual ID - and your important accounts - a lot safer.